 Brazos Independent School District and each of its campuses are held to certain standards of accountability under state and federal law.
-A key component of the accountability requirements is the dissemination and publication of certain reports and information, which include:
+A key component of accountability is the dissemination and publication of certain reports and information, including:

-- The Texas Academic Performance Report (TAPR) for the district, compiled by TEA, the state agency that oversees public education, based on academic factors and ratings; - A School Report Card (SRC) for each campus in the district compiled by TEA based on academic factors and ratings; - The district's financial management report, which will include the financial accountability rating assigned to the district by TEA; and - Information compiled by TEA for the submission of a federal report card that is required by federal law.
+- The Texas Academic Performance Report (TAPR) for the district, compiled by the Texas Education Agency (TEA), based on academic factors and ratings; - A School Report Card (SRC) for each campus in the district, compiled by TEA; - The district's financial management report, which includes the financial accountability rating assigned to the district by TEA; and - Information compiled by TEA for the submission of a federal report card that is required by federal law.

-This information can be found on the district's website at www.brazosisd.net.
+Accountability information can be found on the district's website at www.brazosisd.net.
 Hard copies of any reports are available upon request to the district's administration office.

-TEA also maintains additional accountability and accreditation information at TEA Performance Reporting Division and the TEA homepage.
+TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division and the TEA homepage.

-Armed Services Vocational Aptitude Battery Test
+Armed Services Vocational Aptitude Battery Test (Grades 10-12)